Chronology - Worst Ebola outbreak on record tests global response

 Britain to screen passengers entering country through London's two main airports and Eurostar rail link with Europe.

-Some lawmakers want United States to ban travellers from West African countries hit hardest by Ebola.
+Some lawmakers call for United States to ban travellers from the West African countries hit hardest by Ebola.

 Oct.
-10: WHO ups deaths to 4,033 out of 8,399 cases in seven countries.
-Most fatalities in Liberia, Sierra Leone and Guinea.
+10 - WHO raises death toll to 4,033 out of 8,399 cases in seven countries.
+Most fatalities are in Liberia, Sierra Leone and Guinea.

 Oct.
-11: New York's John F. Kennedy International Airport begins screening travellers from three West African countries for Ebola symptoms.
+11 - Medical teams at New York's John F. Kennedy International airport begin screening travellers from three West African countries for Ebola symptoms.

 Oct.
-12: Dallas nurse tests positive for Ebola, becoming first person to contract it in the United States.
-Nina Pham was infected while caring for Duncan.
+12 - Nurse in Dallas tests positive for Ebola, becoming first person to contract the virus in the United States.
+Nina Pham was infected while caring for Duncan at Texas Health Presbyterian Hospital.

 Sudanese U.N. medical official who contracted Ebola in Liberia dies in German hospital.

 Oct.
-15: Second Texas nurse who treated Duncan is diagnosed with Ebola.
-Amber Vinson will be treated at Atlanta's Emory University Hospital.
-Authorities say she took flight from Cleveland to Dallas/Fort Worth International Airport while running slight fever.
+15 - Officials say second Texas nurse who treated Duncan has contracted Ebola.
+Amber Vinson will be treated at Emory University Hospital in Atlanta.

+Authorities say Vinson took flight from Cleveland to Dallas/Fort Worth International Airport while running slight fever.

-U.S. National Institutes of Health says nurse Pham will be moved to NIH isolation unit in Bethesda, Maryland, from Dallas.
+U.S. National Institutes of Health says nurse Pham will be moved from Dallas to an NIH isolation unit in Bethesda, Maryland.

 Senegal declared free of Ebola.